IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 ![Open Service Designer](images/open-service-designer.png)

 Lets create a service for your `Planet` entity.

 * Right-click on `HelloWorldTutorial.Services` and select `Create CQRS CRUD Operations`.
 * In the dialog window
-    * select `Planet` from the dropdown.
+  * Select `Planet` from the dropdown.
   * Click `Done`.

 ![CRUD a service](images/crud-service.png)

 Intent Architect has created a minimalist CQRS style service for you with basic CRUD operations for your `Planet` entity.

-> [!Note]
+> [!NOTE]
 > The `Clean Architecture in .NET` template has installed an optional CRUD feature, which is what you used to quickly create service definitions and it will create default convention-based service implementations for you.
 This is a feature which can be used as is, embraced and extended or skipped all together.

 These service operations are currently only available with-in the application, your next step will be to expose these operations as a RESTful Api.